 For highest overall academic achievement.

-Chemistry Prizes
+Chemistry Prize

-Consisting of two separate nominations for highest academic achievement in chemistry.
+For highest academic achievement in chemistry.

-Computer Science Prize
+Computer Science Program Prize

 For excellence in the Computer Science program.

-Dean Cheshire Award
+Dean Cheshire Memorial Award

 For outstanding abilities in Studio Arts.